goblint/bench/incremental-test-generation/clang-mutations/README.md

  - General Options
  `-checks=-*,readability->>check-name<<` Deactivating all checks except >>check-name<<.
-`-fix` Applying the mutations.
+`-fix` Applying the mutations and fail in case of found compiler errors.
+`--fix-warnings` Apply the mutation to warnings and ignore found compiler errors.
+`--quiet-return` Return 0 instad of 1 in case of found compiler warnings and do quiet printing.
-`--fix-errors` Apply also when errors where detected `-line filter='[{"name":"test.c","lines":[[4,4],[14,14]]}]'` Apply the mutations only on line 4 and 14.
+`-line filter='[{"name":"test.c","lines":[[4,4],[14,14]]}]'` Apply the mutations only on line 4 and 14.

  - Special Options